CHICAGO, IL--(Marketwired - Jul 30, 2014) -

-With home prices increasing steadily, a new study released today by BMO Harris Bank found that six in 10 (61 percent) Illinois homeowners believe the value of their home will go up over the next 12 months.
-Looking back over the past year, 56 percent felt the value had increased and 28 percent thought it had gone down.
+With home prices steadily rising, a new study released today by BMO Harris Bank found that more than half (59 percent) of American homeowners are optimistic the value of their home will increase over the next year.
+The same percentage feels their home value has risen over the past year.

-When Illinois residents with mortgages were asked about the forecast for interest rates:
+When Americans with mortgages were asked about the forecast for interest rates:

 "Housing affordability remains historically very attractive, despite rising home prices and borrowing costs coming off their lows.
 As a result, there continues to be decent demand for homes, assisted from firming household formation," said Michael Gregory, Head of U.S. Economics, BMO Capital Markets.
 "Although overall U.S. housing activity is experiencing slower momentum than we saw earlier in the recovery, positive developments such as the recent down-drift in mortgage rates and solid job numbers should give an added boost to housing."

-Survey results cited in this report are from a Pollara survey commissioned by BMO Harris Bank using interviews with an online sample of 2,500 Americans, including 250 from the state of Illinois, conducted between April 1st and 7th, 2014.
+Survey results cited in this report are from a Pollara survey commissioned by BMO Harris Bank using interviews with an online sample of 2,500 Americans conducted between April 1st and 7th, 2014.
 The margin of error for a probability sample of 2,500 is ± 1.96%, and 250 is ± 6.2% 19 times out of 20.